udacity/nd320-c4-wearable-data-project-starter/part_1/README.md

 ### Getting Started
 The starter code includes a few helpful functions.
-- `TroikaDataset`, `AggregateErrorMetric`, and `Evaluate` do not need to be modified.
+- `LoadTroikaDataset`, `AggregateErrorMetric`, and `Evaluate` do not need to be modified.
-- Use `TroikaDataset` to retreive a list of .mat files containing reference and signal data.
+- Use `LoadTroikaDataset` to retreive a list of .mat files containing reference and signal data.
 - Use `scipy.io.loadmat` to the .mat file into a python object.
 - The bulk of the code will be in the `RunPulseRateAlgorithm` function.
 You can and should break the code out into multiple functions.
 - `RunPulseRateAlgorithm` will take in two filenames and return a tuple of two numpy arrays--per-estimate pulse rate error and confidence values.
 Remember to write docstrings for all functions that you write (including `RunPulseRateAlgorithm`)